15 Tips for Transitioning to Assisted Living

 Choose the right community.Take the time to research and tour multiple assisted living communities in your area.
 This will help you get a sense of the social environment, dining, amenities and overall feel of each location.
 It’s best to start researching early on before you have an immediate need to move, since you’ll be able to take your time more with the decision.
 But we know this isn’t always the case.
 Regardless, when you visit a community, you should get the opportunity to ask their leadership, caregivers and staff any questions you may have.
+Here is a list of over 70 questions to ask when touring an Assisted Living Facility.
 Be observant of the level of cleanliness, friendliness of staff and whether residents seem content in their environment.
 When in doubt, trust your intuition.

 After choosing a community, arrange a time to visit or tour it at least one more time before moving in.After deciding on a community, it doesn’t hurt to get even more familiar with it before moving in.
 If you have time for another visit, use the opportunity to explore the campus, speak with current residents, participate in a community social event or enjoy a meal in the dining room.
 Be sure to arrange visits with your community ahead of time, since it will allow them to plan an agenda for while you’re there.